 3. They will consider a claim under the Uninsured Drivers Scheme if it can be shown that no policy of insurance existed at the time of accident to cover the defendant driver’s vehicle.
 You can find out whether the other vehicle was insured by visiting the .

-Here are some tips on claiming against an uninsured driver:
+Tips on claiming against an uninsured driver

 - Make sure you obtain as much information as possible following the collision, i.e. the name and address of the other driver, plus the vehicle registration, make and model.